kamstrup/fn/README.md

 Seq length is optional. sz, ok := seq.Len() and can be finite, infinite, or unknown Seq over a channel
 Seq[byte] of a string
+fn.Go() to execute a Seq in N goroutines and collect the results into another Seq
 ```